 May not provide the same selectivity as normal phase columns for specific analytes.

 In summary, the choice between normal phase and reversed phase HPLC columns depends on the polarity of the compounds you’re analyzing.
 The normal phase is suitable for polar compounds, while the reversed-phase is versatile and commonly used for a wider range of compounds.
 Reversed-phase HPLC is the default choice for most routine HPLC applications.

 Difference in Application

-Generally, the reversed chromatography is often used, and the normal chromatography is only used under special conditions, for example, the sample is sensitive for the water.
+Generally, reversed chromatography is often used, and normal chromatography is only used under special conditions, for example, the sample is sensitive to water.